RE (Religious Education)

 We aim to inspire children to question, think critically and make their own judgments.
-We have threaded the Oxfam Global Citizenship curriculum through RE to develop children’s awareness of diversity through exploring different values, attitudes and beliefs; develop empathy, critical thinking, respect for others and the ability to argue effectively and to use different perspectives to explore issues of justice, equality and care for others.
+Through the RE we aim to develop children’s awareness of diversity through exploring different values, attitudes and beliefs; develop empathy, critical thinking, respect for others and the ability to argue effectively and to use different perspectives to explore issues of justice, equality and care for others.

 For more information regarding our RE curriculum, please contact the school office via the contact us tab on the school website.